 \subsection{Interaction-like matrices $\bf{B}$}

-In the previous Section, we have tested the LSS conjecture for interaction matrices with a trivial diagonal.
-In the present section, we test this conjecture for interaction matrices with fluctuating (negative) diagonal entries, i.e., $\bf{B} = \bf{A - D}$.
-Therefore, to do not break the condition of local sign stability, the $D_i$s are drawn independently from a distribution $p_D$ supported on a subset of the positive real axis.
-In particular we choose for simplicity a uniform distribution $p_D(d)$ supported on $[d_{\rm min}, d_{\rm max}]$, with $d_{\rm min}>0$, even though the main results we obtain on the divergence of the leading eigenvalue also holds for more general distributions $p_D$ as long as it is supported on $\mathbb{R}^+$.
+In the present section, we confirm the validity of Eq.~\eqref{eq:conjecture} also for interaction matrices with fluctuating (negative) diagonal entries, i.e., $\bf{B} = {\bf A}-{\bf D}$, with $D_i$s drawn independently from a distribution $p_D$ supported on a subset of the positive real axis.
+In particular we choose for simplicity a uniform distribution $p_D(d)$ supported on $[d_{\rm min}, d_{\rm max}]$, with $d_{\rm min}>0$, even though the main results we obtain for the leading eigenvalue also holds for more general distributions $p_D$ as long as it is supported on $\mathbb{R}^+$.

-Figure \ref{fig:leading_eig_interaction_with_diagonal} plots $\langle\Re(\lambda_1(\mathbf{B}))\rangle$ as a function of the matrix size $N$ in the three cases considered before in Fig.~\ref{fig:leading_eig_interaction}, albeit now with a distribution $p_D$ that has a nonzero variance.
-The results of Fig.~\ref{fig:leading_eig_interaction_with_diagonal} are in correspondence with those of Fig.~\ref{fig:leading_eig_interaction}, further establishing the connection between local sign stability and the asymptotic finiteness of the leading eigenvalue.
+Figure \ref{fig:leading_eig_interaction_with_diagonal} plots $\langle\Re[\lambda_1(\mathbf{B})]\rangle$ as a function of the matrix size $N$ in the three cases considered before in Fig.~\ref{fig:leading_eig_interaction}, albeit now with a distribution $p_D$ that has a nonzero variance.
+The results of Fig.~\ref{fig:leading_eig_interaction_with_diagonal} are in correspondence with those of Fig.~\ref{fig:leading_eig_interaction}, further establishing the connection between strong local sign stability and the asymptotic finiteness of the leading eigenvalue.
 Indeed, for mixture, Erd\H{o}s-R\'{e}nyi graphs and antagonistic, Husimi tree graphs the real part of the leading eigenvalue is steadily growing with $N$, whereas for antagonistic, Erd\H{o}s-R\'{e}nyi graphs it converges to a finite value (as a function of $N$).